Former Public School Choir Director, Folsom, CA.

 Starter Instruments:

-Regardless of who you select as a teacher, I recommend getting your teacher's advise and help in obtaining your first instrument.
+Regardless of who you select as a teacher, I recommend getting your teacher's advice and help in obtaining your first instrument.

 I help students obtain economical instruments that are easy to play and sound sweet.

-I try and have some inexpensive guitars that plays correctly and sounds good.
+I try to have some inexpensive guitars that play correctly and sound good.
 It's a service I offer because without a playable instrument the student is doomed to failure.

-I do not make a profit on the instuments I provide my students.
+I do not make a profit on the instruments I provide my students.
 I want my students to succeed and continue their lessons.
 That is my personal investment.

 The Worst Starter Instrument:

 This dooms the student to failure.
 Johnny will not love playing an unplayable instrument.
-Not only will the money and time be wasted, the student will falsely believe they lack the ability to learn to play an instrument.
+Not only will the money and time be wasted, but the student will also falsely believe they cannot learn to play an instrument.

 I will of course evaluate your existing instrument to determine if it's suitable for lessons.